 Gladesdville Bridge Marina

-Gladesville Bridge Marina is a marina on Sydney Harbour looking into the possibility of enhancing its ability to serve boating in Sydney by increasing the number of berth from 50 to 114 while reducing their swing moorings from 44 to 15.
+Gladesville Bridge Marina: a marina on Sydney Harbour looking into the possibility of enhancing its ability to serve boating in Sydney by increasing the number of berth from 50 to 114 while reducing their swing moorings from 44 to 15.
 This would enhance their capacity by 35 vessels.
 The G.B.M statement as per January 2020 can be seen by clicking here.

 All boaters are reminder that under the Protection of the Environment Operations Act 1997 (POEO Act), it’s an offence to pollute any waters, unless permitted under a licence issued by the Environment Protection Authority.
 Maritime officers can issue on-the-spot infringement notices of $7,500 to an individual or $15,000 to a corporation where cases of pollution from vessels are detected.